-Choose this option To do this Same window for all schematics (working and checkpoint) Load the data sets for all open working and checkpoint schematics in one plot window.
-Separate windows for each working schematic including its checkpoints Load the data sets for each open working schematic and its checkpoints in one plot window.
+Choose this option To do this Same window for all Load the data sets for all open schematics (working and working and checkpoint schematics checkpoint) in one plot window.
+Separate windows for each Load the data sets for each open working schematic working schematic and its including its checkpoints checkpoints in one plot window.
 A separate window for each schematic (working or checkpoint) Load all data sets in separate plot windows.